lkrms/pretty-php/README.md

 ## The opinionated formatter for modern, expressive PHP

-*PrettyPHP* is a code formatter made in the likeness of [Black].
+*PrettyPHP* is a code formatter made in the likeness of *Black*, the [uncompromising Python formatter][Black].

-Like Black, *PrettyPHP* runs with sensible defaults and doesn't need to be configured.
+Like *Black*, *PrettyPHP* runs with sensible defaults and doesn't need to be configured.
 It's also deterministic (with some [pragmatic exceptions]), so no matter how the input is formatted, it produces the same output.

-*PrettyPHP* is the culmination of many attempts to find a suitable alternative, i.e. something that happened while its developer was busy making other plans.
+> *PrettyPHP* is still in development and is yet to reach a stable release.
+Its
+> code style is unlikely to change significantly before v1, and breaking changes
+> to command line options are kept to a minimum. *PrettyPHP* v0.x releases are
+> safe to use in production scenarios that accommodate these limitations.

 ## Editor integrations

+- Visual Studio Code
+  - [Visual Studio Marketplace]
-- [Visual Studio Code] / [Open VSX]
+  - [Open VSX]

 ## FAQ

 ### How is *PrettyPHP* different to other formatters?

-> Features still under development are temporarily ~~crossed out~~.

 #### It's opinionated